ayush7121/Advance-Data-Management/README.md

 ## 1. Project overview

-Your group previously designed and implemented a relational/EER model for the company's data (Assessment 2).
+Our group previously designed and implemented a relational/EER model for the company's data (Assessment 2).
 This assignment translates that model into a Neo4j graph model, migrates the existing relational CSV data into Neo4j, and demonstrates query & analytics use cases using Cypher and the Graph Data Science Library (GDSL).

-You are free to adjust the relational model when converting to graph — any change must be documented and justified in the final report (see **Justification** section).

----

 ## 2. Repository / file structure (expected)